prasannpatil1999/Pizza-Sales-Data-Analysis-Project-Using-MySQL/README.md

--- Q13: Determine the top 3 most ordered pizza types based on revenue for each pizza category
+-- Q13: Determine the top 3 most ordered pizza types based on revenue for each pizza category?.
 ````sql
 with cte as (
 select pt.category,name,ROUND(SUM(od.quantity * p.price), 2) AS pizza_type_revenue,